 Members and CNCPs whose bottom fishing proposal has been authorised by the Commission under paragraph 20(d)(i) or to whom paragraph 21 applies shall ensure that a proposed assessment meeting the requirements contained in paragraph 20(a) is submitted to the Scientific Committee and Commission at least every 3 years, and also when a substantial change in the fishery has occurred such that it is likely that the risk or impact of the fishery may have changed.

-The Secretariat shall make publicly available on the SPRFMO website all submitted assessments as well as the Scientific Committee’s review of such assessments in accordance with its usual procedures, and shall invite comment on assessments.
+The Secretariat shall make publicly available on the SPRFMO website all submitted assessments for at least 30 days before review by the Scientific Committee, as well as the Scientific Committee’s review of such assessments in accordance with its usual procedures, and shall invite public comment on assessments.

-The Scientific Committee shall update the SPRFMO BFIAS no later than 2019 and review every 5 years thereafter to ensure that it reflects, as appropriate, best practice.
+The Scientific Committee shall review the SPRFMO BFIAS every 5 years, starting in 2025, to ensure that it reflects, as appropriate, best practice.

-Members and CNCPs who are engaged in fishing pursuant to paragraph 21 are required to submit a revised Bottom Fishing Impact Assessment to the Scientific Committee no later than its annual meeting in 2020 according to the procedure in paragraph 20.
+Members and CNCPs who are engaged in fishing pursuant to paragraph 21 are required to submit a revised Bottom Fishing Impact Assessment to the Scientific Committee no later than its annual meeting in 2021 according to the procedure in paragraph 20.